diaorui/fathom-deck/SETUP.md

 # GitHub Setup Guide

-This guide walks you through deploying FathomDeck to GitHub Pages with automatic updates.
+This guide walks you through deploying PeekDeck to GitHub Pages with automatic updates.

 ## Prerequisites